E-mail Pete by using the form on our Contact Us page

 E-mail Rob by using the form on our Contact Us page

 Rob Williams, a lifelong area resident, graduated from West Chester University in 2007 with an undergraduate degree in History.
 While an Assistant Director of the YWCA Hanover, he completed his graduate studies at Shippensburg University in 2014, earning a Master’s in Applied History.
-Rob worked for a year and a half in group sales at the Gettysburg Foundation before joining the Seminary Ridge Museum in October 2016.
+Rob worked for a year and a half in group sales at the Gettysburg Foundation before joining the Seminary Ridge Museum and Education Center in October 2016.